+- Where the liabilities are liquid the reference rate should, wherever possible, be the swap yield curve appropriate to the currency of the cash flows. - Where the liabilities are not liquid the reference rate should be the swap yield curve with the inclusion of a liquidity premium, where appropriate.

+The basic risk-free interest rate term structure, credit risk adjustment, Matching Adjustment and Volatility Adjustment as calibrated and applied in Solvency II is a possible application of this Principle.

-- Where the liabilities are liquid the reference rate should, wherever possible, be the swap yield curve appropriate to the currency of the cash flows. - Where the liabilities are not liquid the reference rate should be the swap yield curve with the inclusion of a liquidity premium, where appropriate. - G14.1 In evaluating the appropriateness of the inclusion of a liquidity premium (where liabilities are not liquid) consideration may be given to regulatory restrictions, internal constraints or investment policies which may limit the ability of a company to access the liquidity premium. - G14.2 Where the available financial market data used to set the reference rate is shorter than the projected liability cash flows, the data should be extended using an appropriate methodology, for example: - Assuming that either spot or forward rates remain level at the longest available term; or - If there exists a relevant government bond yield curve which is longer than the financial market data used to set the reference rate, this could be used to extend the data by maintaining a constant margin from the end of the available data and assuming it remains level thereafter. - G14.3 Where the financial market data used to set the reference rate is not available at all durations between the longest and shortest, the intermediate data points can be calculated by interpolation using an appropriate methodology.
-If the financial market data used to set the reference rate is not available at the very short end, other appropriate market information should be used instead. - G14.4 Where a company invests in fixed-income assets which have a yield different to the reference rates, the company should make appropriate adjustments to the projected asset cash flows to ensure that the asset cash flows, discounted at the reference rates, equal the market value of the assets. - G14.5 Where companies have businesses in territories and or currencies where swap curves do not exist or do not provide a robust basis for producing reference rates then a more appropriate alternative, such as the government bond yield curve, may be used.
+G14.1 In evaluating the appropriateness of the inclusion of a liquidity premium (where liabilities are not liquid) consideration may be given to regulatory restrictions, internal constraints or investment policies which may limit the ability of a company to access the liquidity premium.

+G14.2 Where the available financial market data used to set the reference rate is shorter than the projected liability cash flows or Solvency II is adopted for solvency reporting and requires the extrapolation of the reference rate, the data should be extended using an appropriate methodology, for example:

+- Assuming that either spot or forward rates remain level at the longest available term; - If there exists a relevant government bond yield curve which is longer than the financial market data used to set the reference rate, this could be used to extend the data by maintaining a constant margin from the end of the available data and assuming it remains level thereafter; or - Forward rates may be assumed to converge to an ultimate forward rate as prescribed under Solvency II.

+G14.3 Where the financial market data used to set the reference rate is not available at all durations between the longest and shortest, the intermediate data points can be calculated by interpolation using an appropriate methodology.
+If the financial market data used to set the reference rate is not available at the very short end, other appropriate market information should be used instead.

+G14.4 Where a company invests in fixed-income assets which have a yield different to the reference rates, the company should make appropriate adjustments to the projected asset cash flows to ensure that the asset cash flows, discounted at the reference rates, equal the market value of the assets.

+G14.5 Where companies have businesses in territories and or currencies where swap curves do not exist or do not provide a robust basis for producing reference rates then a more appropriate alternative, such as the government bond yield curve, may be used.